Apostasy (band): History

-During the two years leading up to the second album release the band had a lot of band members coming and going.
-In the fall of 2003 Håkan Björklund was asked to leave the band, Dennis Bobzien took over on the drums and Leif Högberg moved over to keyboards and the band recruited former Divine Souls bass player, now in Setherial, Daniel Lindgren.
-In 2004 Dennis Bobzien decided to quit the band which left the band without a drummer, but they would recruit Peter Sandin who would play drums up until the recording of Devilution where drumming duties were taken care of by Richard Holmgren, who never became a current member of the band.
-Peter Sandin was not a member of the band past this point.
-Eventually Daniel Lindgren also left the band to focus on Setherial and Johan Edlund joined the band on bass.
+There were several formation changes in the years leading up to the second album release.
+In the fall of 2003, Håkan Björklund left, Dennis Bobzien took over on drums, Leif Högberg moved to keyboards, and the band recruited bassist Daniel Lindgren.
+In 2004, drummer Dennis Bobzien quit the band.
+Peter Sandin played drums until recording Devilution, after which Richard Holmgren took over.
+Lindgren also left the band to focus on Setherial, and Johan Edlund joined the band on bass.

 In 2005, Apostasy released their second album, Devilution.
 On 9 March 2006, guitarist Henrik Johansson died after receiving a stab wound to his heart from his 19-year-old girlfriend at their Kramfors apartment.

 The band eventually recruited Ludvig Johansson and David Ekevärn, and with Johan Edlund leaving the band, Patrik joined in on bass.

 In 2009 it was reported that the band were recording their third album, which Frederic Edin stated would be "the most brutal and most technical we have ever made".

 In 2010 Thomas Ohlsson (Project Hate) took over the duty of playing drums and with Ludvig Johansson leaving to explore other styles of music, Peter Huss (Shining) joined on guitar.
 Later that year, Apostasy signed with record label Rambo Music of Sweden.

 Their third album Nuclear Messiah was due for release on 27 April 2011, though the official release was later changed to 24 August 2011.